Asymptotic statistics of cycles in surrogate-spatial permutations: Introduction

 so that the function $f(\bfx):=\rme^{-V(\bfx)}$ can be interpreted as a probability density on $\RR^d$.

-The basic physical example is the Gaussian case with a quadratic potential (see~\cite[p.\:1175]{BeUe11a})
+The basic physical example is the \emph{Gaussian case} with a quadratic potential (see~\cite[p.\:1175]{BeUe11a})

-where $\|\bfx\|:=\left(\sum_{i=1}^d x_i^2\right)^{1/2}$ is the usual (Euclidean) norm in $\RR^d$, $\beta>0$ is the inverse temperature, and $c_1(\beta)$ is a suitable normalization constant.
+where $\|\bfx\|:=\left(\sum_{i=1}^d x_i^2\right)^{1/2}$ is the usual (Euclidean) norm in $\RR^d$, $\beta>0$ is the inverse temperature, and a constant term in \eqref{eq:GaussianV} insures the normalization condition \eqref{eq:density}.
 According to formula \eqref{eq:H-hamiltonian}, particles in a random spatial configuration $\{\bfx_1,\dots, \bfx_N\}$ interact with one another via the spatial potential $V$ only along cycles of an auxiliary permutation $\sigma\in\SN$ (see Fig.\;\ref{fig:spatial_permutations}), whereby the existence of a cycle of length $j\in\NN$ is either promoted or penalized depending on whether $\alpha_j<0$ or $\alpha_j>0$, respectively.

 The link between formulas \eqref{eq:Pspatial_with_partition} and \eqref{eq:P_N,L} is provided by the function $\varepsilon(\bfs)$ defined by the Fourier transform